 The route from KUL to SIN is operated by a variety of cheap budget airlines including:

-You can also flying on either countries flagship airline:
+You can also fly on either countries flagship airline:

 Another option is to fly from Sultan Abdul Aziz Shah, Selangor (Subang Airport or Subang Skypark) SZB to SIN with Firefly, another budget airline in this area of SE Asia.